So much of yoga is about achieving a balancing act:

 - From a hands and knees position, lift your hips and straighten your legs.

-- Squeeze your belly muscles as if you have a belt tightening around your stomach, pull your shoulder blades together, and squeeze your front thigh muscles to keep your body in a straight line.
+- Squeeze your belly muscles as if you have a belt tightening around your stomach.
+Pull your belly button upward, pull your shoulder blades together, and squeeze your front thigh muscles to keep your body in a straight line.

-- To make this pose easier, you can drop your knees.
+- To make this pose easier, you can drop to your knees.

 - Start in a seated position, knees bent.